 Fairtrade in Lambeth is about promoting Fairtrade and spreading the message far and wide and having fun while you are doing it.

 Activity is on-going promoting Fairtrade at local community events.
-We were very proud of the amazing bunting produced last year and even Haydon, the AFC Wimbledon mascot, took part and modelled some of it!
-Strong links have been formed with the local Tesco Extra, where the Take a Pledge campaign will be promoted.
-The steering group have recently developed links with a Green Coffee group and through this group are now linked with a local mum’s network and food co-operative that are helping to spread the word.
-The council continues to support and promote Fairtrade, including in its Climate Change and Procurement strategies.
+The steering group have developed links with a Green Coffee group and through this group are now linked with a local mum’s network and food co-operative that are helping to spread the word.
+The Council continues to support and promote Fairtrade, including in its Climate Change and Procurement strategies.

 Southwark gained Fairtrade Borough status in June 2007.
 The borough is passionate about Fairtrade, with the Council taking a strong lead.
-Now the baton is being picked up by London South Bank University and schools such as Charles Dickens Primary.
 The borough is host to the seat of the Diocese of Southwark – London’s first Fairtrade Diocese – and also a very active local CAFOD group.
-The Bread of Life Centre and cafe in Christ Church, East Dulwich, is a hub for community participation in Fairtrade activities, and recently celebrated its tenth anniversary.
+The Bread of Life Centre and cafe in Christ Church, East Dulwich, is a hub for community participation in Fairtrade activities in the borough.

-Sutton‘s status as a Fairtrade Borough was renewed again in February 2012.
-Sutton Fairtrade Community Group has developed an action plan in partnership with Sutton Council.
+Sutton Fairtrade Community Group has developed an Action Plan in partnership with Sutton Council.
 This outlines a programme of events and activities that aims to include and enable recognition of the variety of localised Fairtrade activity that goes on in churches and schools.
 The plan also aims to build on the work of the sustainability team within the council in strengthening Fairtrade procurement policies.
-During 2012 Sutton will be taking forward its own version of the “Take a Step for FAIRTRADE” campaign.
-Fairtrade activities are designated a certain number of steps and the collective activities of borough residents will be collated with a view to reaching the target of representing a virtual walk round the borough by the end of 2012.
+Members of the group undertake an annual audit of all the shops and cafes in the borough that stock Fairtrade products, who are awarded a certificate.
+The results of the audit are published on their website as a reference point for Fairtrade shoppers to find out where they can purchase different kinds of Fairtrade goods and refreshments.

 Waltham Forest became a Fairtrade Borough in 2007.
-The Waltham Forest Fairtrade Campaign Group is supported by the Council and made up of partners from across the Borough.
-Its campaign this last year has included regular distribution of the London Fairtrade Guide, running street stalls and events (particularly in Mayville school) as well as holding stalls in local libraries.
-In 2012, the Group is concentrating on encouraging more schools and faith groups to obtain Fairtrade status.
+The Waltham Forest Fairtrade Campaign Group is supported by the Council and made up of partners from across the borough.